abccodes/roomie/README.md

   <h3 align="center">Roomie</h3>

   <p align="center">
     Roomie stands as the premier roommate discovery platform specifically tailored for college students.
-This software's entirety is housed within this open-source repository, ensuring comprehensive access to its underlying code.
+This software is entirety housed within this open-source repository, ensuring comprehensive access to its underlying code.
     <br/>
     <br/>
     <a href="https://github.com/abccodes/roomie"><strong>Explore the docs »</strong></a>